publiclab/mapknitter/README.md

 **Note:** At this point during the process, you may want to log out and log back in, or open a new terminal window; RVM will then properly load in your environment.

-**Ubuntu users:** You may need to enable `Run command as a login shell` in Ubuntu's Terminal, under Profile Preferences > Title and Command.
+*Ubuntu users:* You may need to enable `Run command as a login shell` in Ubuntu's Terminal, under Profile Preferences > Title and Command.
 Then close the terminal and reopen it.

-Then, use RVM to install version 2.4.6 of Ruby:
+2. Use RVM to install version 2.4.6 of Ruby:

   ```Bash
 $ rvm install 2.4.6
   ```

 ==================

-#### npm & Yarn
+#### Yarn

 We use Yarn as our package manager, which is available through npm.

-To install npm:
+1. Install npm:

   ```Bash
 $ sudo apt-get install npm